 Backdrop Peak is located in Central Idaho.
 Baker Lake is a very popular hike for people in the Wood River Valley.
 It is a short hike to the lake from the trailhead.
 So naturally, with so many people visiting Baker Lake, many venture up one of the ridges that lead to the summit.
-They require class 2 to 3 scrambling.
-This makes it one of the more visited summits in central Idaho but you shouldn't have problems finding isolation on this peak.
+They offer class 2 to 3 scrambling.
+This makes it one of the more visited summits in the range but you shouldn't have problems finding isolation on this peak.

 The Smoky Mountains are near on the west side of the Wood River Valley.
 This is west of Ketchum and Sun Valley.
 The range is south of the Sawtooth Range.
 It is 40 miles to the flats of the Camas Prairie.
 The Big Wood River and ID-75 form the eastern boundary of the range.
 The South Fork Boise River and the Soldier Mountains are on the western side of the range.

-Drive north on Idaho Highway 75 for about 16 miles from Ketchum.
-Turn onto the Baker Creek Road and continue to its end, in about 9 and half miles.
-Here you will find a nice parking area complete with restrooms and the trailhead.
-A nice, easy two mile hike leads directly to Baker Lake and Backdrop Peak.
+In Central Idaho, drive north on Idaho Highway 75 for about 16 miles from the city of Ketchum.
+Turn onto the Baker Creek Road and continue for about 9 and half miles to its end.
+Here you will find a nice parking area complete with restrooms at the trailhead.

 From the lake, two routes are possible.
 The east and north ridge are similar in length and in technicality.
 I took the east ridge up which is rated class 3.
 Start by hiking toward the southeast end of the lake and make your way up the ridge.
 It started off as a boulder hop which then led to a quick steep scramble and a very mellow ridge.
 The route goes to the left of the actual pinnacle.
 For people interested in climbing the pinnacle above Baker Lake it is quite enjoyable.
 The ridge is narrow in a few places and the rock is loose.

 Compared to other mountain ranges in the Sun Valley region, the Smokys are one of the most wet in terms of precipitation.
-Storms traveling across the Snake Plain move up the canyons from the south, west, and northwest, freely without other mountain chains creating a shadow affect (similar to the Sierra and Cascades).
+Storms traveling across the Snake Plain move up the canyons from the south, west, and northwest, freely without other mountain chains and then creating a shadow affect, similar to the Sierra and Cascades.

-The Smokys are more forested and lush than the surrounding Boulder and Pioneer Mountains, that lay in a small rain shadow of the Smokys.
-Thunderstorms in summer, like any mountain chain, can be erratic and unpredictable so take neccessary precautions before heading into the Smoky Mountain area.
+The Smoky Mountains are more forested and lush than the surrounding Boulder and Pioneer Mountains, that lay in a small rain shadow of the Smokys.
+Thunderstorms in summer, like any mountain chain, can be erratic and unpredictable so take neccessary precautions before heading into this mountain range.